 What is Binge Eating Disorder and How to Treat it?

 Binge Eating Disorder is the most common eating disorder in the U.S. We don’t hear as much about it as we hear about anorexia and bulimia, but it too is a very serious, life-threatening condition.
-Binge eating disorder is when someone rapidly eats way too much food at once, but doesn’t ‘purge’ afterwards the way that bulimics do.
+Binge eating disorder is when someone rapidly eats way too much food at once but doesn’t ‘purge’ afterward the way that bulimics do.
 Two out of every three individuals with binge eating disorder develop obesity, another disease with its own long list of risks and ill effects.
 It is best to seek binge eating disorder treatment as early as possible to prevent further illness.
 However, even after developing obesity or other related conditions, it is still possible to break free from binge eating disorder and lose weight.

 Psychologists diagnose this disorder using a checklist of the following symptoms (sourced from the National Eating Disorder Association).